sagar-datta/portfolio/README.md

 - **Build Optimisation**: Implemented caching and optimised build processes
 - **Type Safety**: Strict TypeScript configuration for robust code

-## 📝 License
+## 📝 Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licenced under the MIT Licence - see the [LICENCE](LICENCE) file for details.

 ---